Anti-bullying initiatives have been around for as long as bullying has, yet it still remains a globally pervasive issue. So, why do children bully?

 Why Do Children Bully Other Children Online?

 In the context of cyberbullying, things become a little more complex.
 In part, this is because cyberbullying takes so many different forms, but it’s also partly because cyberbullying is less confrontational than conventional, face to face bullying.
 While physical aggression is usually symptomatic of learned violence or behavioural problems, cyberbullying can extend to more inadvertent behaviours such as excluding someone from a group chat, or liking/sharing an embarrassing image of someone on social media simply to humiliate them.
-While sometimes these things are done deliberately and with the wilful intention to cause harm, there are also times when it is not – such as when a joke gets out of hand, or when a person’s tone or meaning is misconstrued.
+While sometimes these things are done deliberately and with the willful intent to cause harm, there are also times when it is not – such as when a joke gets out of hand, or when a person’s tone or meaning is misconstrued.
 Therefore, perpetrators of cyberbullying may not necessarily possess traditional bullying characteristics or motivations, and may simply act opportunistically.

 Children who bully other children online may very well bully offline as well, but technology and the Internet make it possible for children to act on mean impulses with less risk of being caught.
 This effectively lowers the stakes for children who might hold a grudge against a peer, or who want to experiment with new language.
-It can therefore take less to provoke a child online than it would in an offline context.
+It can, therefore, take less to provoke a child online than it would in an offline context.

 Tips For Parents